cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 All types provide the same base functionality for the `cloudify.interfaces.validation.creation` interface operation:

-  * If it is a new resource (`use_external_resource` is set to `false`), the basic validation is to verify that the resource does not exist.
+  * If it is a new resource (`use_external_resource` is set to `false`), the basic validation verifies that the resource does not exist.

-  * When [using an existing resource](#using-existing-resources), the validation ensures that the resource does exist.
+  * When [using an existing resource](#using-existing-resources), the validation verifies that the resource does exist.